CDP Stablecoin: Architecture and Implementation

 vault.lastFeeTimestamp = block.timestamp;

-// Fee goes to protocol Surplus Buffer
+// Fee goes to protocol surplus buffer

 surplusBuffer += fee;

-stablecoin.mint(address(this), fee); // stablecoin is "created" as fee
+stablecoin.mint(address(this), fee); // stablecoin "created" as fee

 }